-Depending on the study you read, millennials, or Generation Y, are considered the most tech-savvy of the current generations in the workplace (Gen Y, Gen X and baby boomers).
-If that's the case, your company could benefit greatly with these younger employees in your office.
-Technology is constantly evolving, and millennials have learned how to adapt to change easily.
+Technology is constantly evolving, and millennials have learned to adapt to change easily.
 This is a beneficial quality in any employee, especially compared to members of older generations who may prefer to stick to what they know.
-A recent study by EY reported that only 4 percent of those surveyed consider boomers to be tech-savvy, and only 10 percent said that boomers are adaptable.

-Although millennials are tech-savvy, some may be dependent upon technology, especially when it comes to communication.
-Staying on top of social media means keeping your smartphone in hand at all times.
-Texting and tweeting are the norm; phone calls, emails and face-to-face communication are more common in an office.
+Although millennials are tech-savvy, some may be too dependent on technology for communication.
+Nowadays, staying on top of social media means always keeping your smartphone in hand.
+Texting and tweeting are norms in most aspects of life, but phone calls, emails and face-to-face communication are more common in an office.
 Thankfully, millennials are adaptable.

-On the whole, millennials, more than any other generation in the workforce, can quickly pick up new technology and master it.
-Members of this generation expect frequent updates and changes to software or services, and they're able to stay on top of those advances.
+Millennials can quickly pick up new technology and master it.
+Members of this generation expect frequent updates and changes to software or services, and they are able to stay on top of those advances.

-Millennials in the workplace are a benefit for any employer because of their innate ability to adapt to change, especially as it relates to technology.
-Keep in mind the drawbacks of their constant exposure to and expectations for technology, though, because it could affect performance.
-As helpful as social media can be for your employees, it can also serve as a distraction.
-And although some technologies and methods, such as spreadsheets and email, can seem antiquated, they're useful and necessary for many businesses.
-So, be sure your youngest workers are willing to learn your company's way, and listen to your millennial employees – they may have a better solution.
+Millennials in the workplace benefit any employer because of their innate ability to adapt to change, especially as it relates to technology.
+However, keep in mind the drawbacks of their constant exposure to and expectations for technology, because those could affect performance.